Best Mattress for Sleep Apnea: Reviews and Buyer’s Guide

 Does an adjustable bed help sleep apnea?

 Yes, an adjustable bed can make living with sleep apnea easier.
 Raising the upper body minimizes the collapse of soft tissues in the throat that leaves a sleeper struggling to breathe.
-Many adjustable beds have an anti-snore preset that elevates the body, keeping gravity’s effects from worsening sleep apnea symptoms.
+Many adjustable beds have an anti-snore preset that elevates the body, keeping gravity’s effects from worsening apnea symptoms.

 What’s the best sleep position for sleep apnea?

-Side sleeping is easily the best way to ease sleep apnea naturally.
+Side sleeping is easily the best way to ease apnea naturally.
 When you lie on your side, your airway remains clear and makes it easier to breathe.
 Lying on your back increases your chances of obstruction, thanks to gravity pushing down on the throat’s soft tissues.

 What can aggravate sleep apnea?